Lynn Gehl

 Lynn Gehl is an Algonquin Anishinaabe-kwe from the Ottawa River Valley, Ontario, Canada.
 She is a writer, blogger and Indigenous human rights advocate.
-Gehl was involved in legal challenges aimed at eliminating the continued sex discrimination in the Indian Act.
+Gehl was involved in legal challenges aimed at eliminating the continued sex discrimination in the Indian Act, which withheld or removed legal Indian status from some Indigenous women and matrilineally descended Indigenous people.
 She is also an outspoken critic of the contemporary land claims and self-government process, as well as Indigenous issues in Canada.
-In April 2017, Gehl was successful in defeating Indian and Northern Affairs Canada’s unstated paternity policy when the Court of Appeal for Ontario ruled the sex discrimination in the policy was unreasonable.
+In April 2017, Gehl was successful in defeating Indian and Northern Affairs Canada's unstated paternity policy when the Court of Appeal for Ontario ruled the sex discrimination in the policy was unreasonable.

 Early life and education

 Lynn was born and raised in Toronto, Ontario.
 Her grandmother was from Golden Lake First Nation.
 She studied chemical technology at Humber College of Applied Arts and Technology and worked for more than a decade monitoring Ontario's waterways for toxic organic pollutants.
 She left and returned to school, studying anthropology at York University and later completed a masters and PhD in Indigenous Studies.
 She transformed her doctoral dissertation into a book titled "The Truth that Wampum Tells: My Debwewin on the Algonquin Land Claims Process" (2014).